-To ensure the safety and security of all children, staff, parents, visitors, and our daycare facility, Congregational Child Development Center is equipped with a 24-hour video surveillance system.
-Security cameras are installed in classrooms, the gym, and the outdoor play area, allowing for video monitoring of the premises at any time.
-The cameras are strategically placed throughout the facility to enhance the safety of individuals and property.

-Some of the benefits of having security cameras in daycare centers include:
+To ensure the safety and security of all children, staff, parents, and visitors, as well as the security of our daycare facility, Congregational Child Development Center is equipped with a 24-hour video surveillance system.
+Security cameras have been installed in our classrooms, gym, and outdoor play area.
+We may conduct video surveillance of any portion of our premises at any time, Our video/security cameras have been positioned in appropriate places within and around our preschool and/or daycare center facility and are used in order to help promote the safety and security of people and property.
+The following are just some of the many benefits of having security cameras installed in daycare centers.